 ‘Absolutely nothing will prepare you for what will see!’

-The Flesh Eaters is a 1962 [released 1964] American science fiction horror feature film directed by Jack Curtis from a screenplay by Arnold Drake (Who Killed Teddy Bear).
+The Flesh Eaters is a 1964 released American science fiction horror film directed by Jack Curtis from a screenplay by Arnold Drake (Who Killed Teddy Bear).

 According to Brian Albright’s Regional Horror Films, 1958 – 1990, the Third Reich flashback sequence was added by distributor Mike Ripps (of Poor White Trash fame).

 In the UK, the film was released in 1968 by Grand National on a double-bill with Death Curse of Tartu, having been passed uncensored by the BBFC (so it was presumably pre-cut).

 A wealthy, over-the-hill actress named Laura Winters (Rita Morely) hires pilot Grant Murdoch (Byron Sanders) to fly her and her assistant Jan Letterman (Barbara Wilkin) to Provincetown, but a storm forces them to land on a small island.
 They soon meet Professor Peter Bartell (Martin Kosleck) a marine biologist with a German accent who is living in seclusion on the isle.

 After a series of strange skeletons wash ashore (human, then fish) it turns out the water has become inhabited by some sort of glowing microbe which apparently devours flesh rapaciously.
 Bartell is a former US Government agent who was sent to Germany to recover as much of their scientific data as possible.
 He was chosen for the job for his scientific skills and knowledge of the German language.
 Using the methods learned there he hopes to cultivate a group of monstrous “flesh eaters”.